rackerlabs/support-how-to/content/retired-articles/rackspace-private-cloud-software-package-update-20-march-2013.md

 -   Virtualization is enabled for clusters and availability zones.
     (opencenter issue \#415)

--   An issue where an installation on RHEL 6.4 could use the Ubuntu package has been resolved. (opencenter-install-scripts issue \#123)
+-   An issue where an installation on RHEL 6.4 could use the Ubuntu operating system package has been resolved. (opencenter-install-scripts issue \#123)

 -   The OHAI passwd plugin has been disabled to prevent